duyminh1998/funko-price-scraper/README.md

 NOTE: Updating for the most recent prices usually take 4~5 minute because the script has to scrape multiple retailers.

+# updates
+Webapp for FUNKO Pop!
+Price Searcher in progress.

 # prerequisites
 1. Python 3.7
 2. pip